Geoffrey Canada Scholars

 Selection Criteria

-Geoffrey Canada Scholars are all first-generation college students and/or low-income students who have overcome exceptional odds on their path to college.
+Geoffrey Canada Scholars are all first-generation college students and/or limited-income students who have overcome exceptional odds on their path to college.
 They are selected and invited to apply during both the early decision and regular Bowdoin admissions process.
 The factors considered for selection include an assessment of how significant their transition to Bowdoin may be, their previous academic experience, their extracurricular activities, and their home geography.

 Cohort Size